We've independently reviewed this article to make sure it's as accurate as we can make it.

 As you can see, the price can vary depending on a few factors.
 But let’s talk averages.
 A 1,500W heater (the average size space heater) costs around $0.20 per hour.
 If you were to run it for 12 hours a day on high, it would cost you $2.40 per day or $72.00 a month.

 What about a furnace?
-The running cost for a furnace is also dependent on a few factors.
+The running cost of a furnace is also dependent on a few factors.
 Here are some of them.

 - Your gas or electric tariff